Oswald Peraza Preview, Player Props: Yankees vs. Tigers

-The New York Yankees, including Oswald Peraza (.139 on-base percentage in past 10 games, 131 points below season-long percentage), take on starting pitcher Joey Wentz and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.
+The New York Yankees, including Oswald Peraza (.111 on-base percentage in past 10 games, 147 points below season-long percentage), battle starting pitcher Matt Manning and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.

 Oswald Peraza Game Info & Props vs. the Tigers